Why is limescale formed?

 Tips for limescale prevention

-To prevent limescale in the toilet, from taps, from the shower, sink or bath, we recommend having a cloth with some cleaning product on hand when you take a shower.
-This way you can clean the shower walls while showering.
-Then rinse the walls with hot water after showering and dry the shower cubicle.
-HG shower & washbasin spray is the number one daily cleaner because it not only removes light limescale but skin grease and soap remains as well.
+To prevent limescale from building up in your showerhead, walls and taps, try rinsing the walls with hot water after showering, then dry the shower cubicle.
+HG bathroom cleaner all surfaces is the number one daily cleaner because it not only removes light limescale but skin grease and soap remains as well.

 2. Water softener

 You can install a water softener to your water pipes.This water softener also filters calcium, which helps to soften your water.
 Although effective, this can also be expensive.

 How to remove limescale from taps, tiles and more

 Although you can take some measures to prevent some limescale build up, unfortunately, you can’t prevent it completely.
 The type of water in your home will effect limescale.
 If you have softer water, the limescale won’t build up as quickly, so your location in the UK can also effect the rate of limescale build up.
 At HG, we have various limescale removers depending on which water you have.
 You can use it to remove limescale from glass, taps, tiles and more.